 Depending on your health specifics, you might receive between one and three vitamin packs (labeled AM, PM, and Night) to take each day.

-How Does Persona Nutrition Customize Your Vitamins?
+How Does It Customize Your Vitamins?

-From what we found at the time of writing, Persona Nutrition’s short questionnaire for new customers includes questions about your gender, age, dietary preferences/restrictions, allergy information, your fruit, veggie, dairy and fish intake, whether you have low iron, and other details about your overall health.
+Persona’s questionnaire for new customers includes questions about your gender, age, dietary preferences/restrictions, allergy information, your fruit, veggie, dairy and fish intake, whether you have low iron, and other details about your overall health.

 It also includes lifestyle questions about your exercise levels, alcoholic consumption, whether you smoke or are exposed to secondhand smoke, your overall energy, happiness, and stress levels, how well you sleep, and your past and current medication use.